-The Tenants and Leaseholders Federation will be consulted on the proposals within this report at its next meeting.
-The Federation's comments will be included within the report to the subsequent report to the Cabinet.
+The Tenants and Leaseholders Federation was due to be consulted on our proposals at its next meeting.
+We understand that the Director of Communities will be providing an oral report on their views at the Cabinet meeting.

 Background Papers:

 None.